How to Import a Car from Japan: The Rules and Regulations

 Configuration.
 Some countries require imported vehicles to be fully or partially dismantled and then rebuilt later.

-Tax and Other Regulations
+Tax and other regulations

 Import duties vary for different types of vehicles and some factors like the vehicle age, safety features, and a few other things.
 Besides, the rates differ from country to country.
 In some countries, you have to follow not only the national but also the state regulations for importing used vehicles legally.